OskarSoderberg/Notes/README.md

 ## Potential improvements
  - Duplicate notes are not saved
  - Notes are not sorted.
-Actually the order change when reloading app
+In fact, the order of notes change when reloading app